PhotonVision/photonvision/.github/pull_request_template.md

 ## Meta

 Merge checklist:
-- [ ] Pull Request title is [short, imperitive summary](https://cbea.ms/git-commit/) of proposed changes
+- [ ] Pull Request title is [short, imperative summary](https://cbea.ms/git-commit/) of proposed changes
 - [ ] The description documents the _what_ and _why_
 - [ ] If this PR touches photon-serde, all messages have been regenerated and hashes have not changed unexpectedly
 - [ ] If this PR touches configuration, this is backwards compatible with settings back to v2024.3.1